SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 ### What's new in Asana 2018?

-Portfolios allow you to see the real-time status of projects and whether or not you're on track or not.
+Portfolios allow you to see the real-time status of projects and whether or not you're on track.

 Timelines are basically a gantt chart view of how long aspects of a project will last and allow for dependencies.